KimLHill/MSP3/testing.md

 ![edit my recipes](https://user-images.githubusercontent.com/74603013/121690210-770e7d00-cabd-11eb-954a-fff530856608.png)

 * I then clicked on the edit button to ensure that I was taken to the 'Edit recipe' form.
-I also checked that this form was displaying as intended with the category selection menu, had retrieved the information from the original recipe and was displaying these correctly in each form input field, had ornage coloured icons next to the full wdith form fields and a clickable 'edit recipe' button or cancel button both with icons.
+I also checked that this form was displaying as intended with the category selection menu, had retrieved the information from the original recipe and was displaying these correctly in each form input field, had orange coloured icons next to the full width form fields and a clickable 'edit recipe' button or cancel button both with icons.

 ![edit recipe form](https://user-images.githubusercontent.com/74603013/121690579-eedca780-cabd-11eb-92cd-b3d71efbada9.png)